Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Analysis of elastic pp scattering data

-Root-mean-squares of impact parameter values $\sqrt{\meanb[n=2,etype=tot]}$, $\sqrt{\meanb[n=2,etype=el]}$, $\sqrt{\meanb[n=2,etype=inel]}$ determined with the help of \cref{eq:mstot,eq:msel,eq:msinel} (see appendix~\ref{sec:ampl_b}) may be found also in \cref{tab:pp_central}.
+Root-mean-squares of impact parameter values $\sqrt{\meanb[n=2,etype=tot]}$, $\sqrt{\meanb[n=2,etype=el]}$, $\sqrt{\meanb[n=2,etype=inel]}$ determined with the help of \cref{eq:mstot,eq:msel,eq:msinel} (see appendix~\ref{sec:ampl_b}) may be found also in \cref{tab:pp53gev_pp8000gev_ff_eff}.
 It holds $\sqrt{\meanb[n=2,etype=el]} < \sqrt{\meanb[n=2,etype=inel]}$, i.e., elastic collisions according to this description should correspond in average to lower impact parameters than average impact parameter corresponding to inelastic collisions ($\sim 0.68$~fm against $\sim 1.09$~fm).
-This centrality of elastic collisions may be further seen from the profile functions $\PROF{X}(b)$ calculated at \emph{finite} colision energy $\sqrt{s}$ as explained at the end of appendix~\ref{sec:ampl_b}, see \cref{fig:pp53gev_central_Fit_II_profiles} corresponding to Fit~II (Fit~I leads to nearly identical profile functions).
-Elastic profile function $\PROF{el}(b)$ has Gaussian shape with a maximum at $b=0$.
-The error bars in \cref{fig:pp53gev_central_Fit_II_profiles} have been calculated with the help of \cref{eq:sigma_f} and numerical values of free parameters taken from \cref{tab:pp_central}.
-Some other $b$-dependent functions corresponding to Fit~II and characterizing hadron collisions in $b$-space, see appendix~\ref{sec:ampl_b}, are plotted in \cref{fig:pp53gev_central_Fit_II_noprofiles} (Fit~I leads again to nearly identical results).
+Fit~1 will be, therefore, labeled as "central".
+This centrality of elastic collisions may be further seen from the profile functions $\PROF{X}(b)$ (X=tot, el, inel) calculated at \emph{finite} collision energy $\sqrt{s}$ as explained at the end of appendix~\ref{sec:ampl_b}, see \cref{fig:pp53gev_profiles_1b_profiles} corresponding to Fit~1.
+The elastic profile function $\PROF{el}(b)$ has Gaussian shape with a maximum at $b=0$.
+Some other $b$-dependent functions corresponding to Fit~1 and characterizing hadron collisions in $b$-space, see appendix~\ref{sec:ampl_b}, are shown in \cref{fig:pp53gev_profiles_1b_noprofiles}.

-To test consistency of our calculations the integrated cross sections $\CS[etype=X]$ and mean impact parameters $\sqrt{\meanb[n=2,etype=X]}$ discussed above have been also calculated integrating the corresponding profile functions $\PROF{X}(b)$ with the help of \cref{eq:integ_cs_prof,eq:integ_meanb} leading to the same values.
-It is evident from \cref{tab:pp_central} (see also comparison of Fit~I and II in \cref{fig:pp53gev_zeta_multi,fig:pp53gev_diffractive_slope_multi}) that the determined quantities characterizing pp collisions are only slightly or negligibly changed when derived with the help of the proton effective electric or the effective electromagnetic form factors.